 We ran one-way sensitivity analyses to identify the key drivers of model outcomes, using available measures of parameter uncertainty (i.e., standard errors) or reasonable ranges for each input described in the model inputs section above.
 Probabilistic sensitivity analyses were also performed by jointly varying all model parameters over 1,000 simulations, then calculating 95% credible range estimates for each model outcome based on the results.
-We used normal distributions for costs, rates, multipliers, and ages; log-normal for relative risks; gamma distributions for disutilities; and beta distributions for probabilities and utilities.
+We used normal distributions for costs, rates, multipliers, and ages; gamma distributions for disutilities; and beta distributions for probabilities.
+For the TIM risk ratios, we sampled from the NMA codas directly.

 Additionally, we performed a threshold analysis by systematically altering the price of each TIM to estimate the maximum prices that would correspond to given willingness-to-pay (WTP) thresholds in the biologic-naïve and biologic-experienced populations.